syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-Uninstallation can be done with the help of the unins000 file that is available in the installed location.
-Double-clicking the file uninstalls Essential QuickTest Professional.
+Uninstallation can be done with the help of the unins000 file available in the installed location.
+Double-clicking the file uninstalls the Essential QuickTest Professional.

 ### Assembly information

-The following table shows the assembly information for each of the controls supported by Essential QuickTest Professional.
+The following table shows the assembly information for each of the controls supported by the Essential QuickTest Professional.